 What is a mucus plug?

-The mucus plug is inside the cervix, the lower part of the uterus, and it forms during pregnancy soon after the fertilized egg implants in the uterus.
-The plug blocks the opening of the cervix until shortly before labor and birth.
-As the body prepares for labor, the cervix opens and it pases or it shrinks away and falls out of the cervical opening.
-It has antimicrobrial properties, which means it protects against infections.
+Mucus is usually a slimy substance which is secreted by mucous membranes and glands for lubrication and protection.
+The cervix contains glands that secret mucus and create the mucus plug, which forms soon after the fertilized egg implants in the uterus in early pregnancy.
+The mucus plug blocks the opening of the cervix and protects against infections until shortly before birth.
+As the body prepares for labor, the cervix opens and the mucus plug passes and falls out of the cervical opening.

 What does a mucus plug look like?

 The mucus plug looks like a piece of clear or reddish jelly.
-To some women it can even resemble a jellyfish.
+Some women say it resembles a jellyfish.
 Basically, the size of mucus plug is rather small, 4-5 cm long (when in the uterine cervix) or about two tablespoons (when it comes out).
 In fact, the discharge can be even smaller in size since it can come out in parts.
-A mucus plug may be clear, slightly pink or blood tinged in color.
-It may be stringy mucus or sticky discharge and many women may not even notice it's loss because there is already an increase in vaginal discharge during pregnancy.
+The plug may be clear, slightly pink or blood-tinged in color.
+It may be stringy mucus or sticky discharge and it may go unnoticed because there is already an increase in vaginal discharge during pregnancy.

-When to call your doctor immediately if you pass a mucus plug:
+When to call your doctor immediately if you pass a mucus plug or have bloody show: